okteto/okteto/README.md

 ### Okteto Platform

-The Okteto Platform requires to install the [Okteto Helm Chart](https://www.okteto.com/docs/get-started/overview/) in your Kubernetes cluster.
-In this mode, all the Okteto CLI commands are available (`build`, `deploy`, `up`,  `down`, `destroy`, etc).
-The Okteto Platform comes with more features like:
+The Okteto Platform requires installation of the [Okteto Helm Chart](https://www.okteto.com/docs/get-started/overview/) in your Kubernetes cluster.
+In this mode, all of the Okteto CLI commands are available (`build`, `deploy`, `up`,  `down`, `destroy`, etc).
+The Okteto Platform comes with additional features like:

 - User authentication and access control to Kubernetes using your own Identity provider
 - A Build service to build your container images on remote
-- Preview environments on every pull request
+- Preview environments for every pull request
-- Automatically scale down and up your environments if they aren't used
+- Automatically scale down and up your environments depending on usage
 - Secrets manager for your development environments
 - Okteto Insights to provide observability on your development environments

 And much more!
-Refer to the [Okteto Platform docs](https://www.okteto.com/docs) to know more.
+Refer to the [Okteto Platform docs](https://www.okteto.com/docs) to learn more.

 ## Useful links